My Cat Is Vomiting Blood – What Should I Do?

 What should I do if my cat is vomiting blood or passing blood in the stool?

 Again, this is a serious condition that requires immediate veterinary care.
-The best thing you can do for your cat is to take him or her to the closest veterinarian as soon as possible.
+The best thing you can do for your cat is to contact a veterinarian as soon as possible.
 Bleeding from the intestinal tract or vomiting blood can be life-threatening, depending on the rate of blood loss and the underlying cause.
 Severe blood loss from vomiting or diarrhea can lead to serious problems with the other organs and can ultimately lead to death.

 What can the veterinarian do if my cat is vomiting blood?